madetech/blog/posts/using_ansible_for_infrastructure.md

 ## Using resources between tasks

 Some of the AWS Ansible modules require you to reference other AWS resources that you have created.
 You can use Ansible variables to manage these.
 To better demonstrate this, lets build the following resources; a set of three EC2 instances with Elastic IP addresses associated to them, that are sitting behind an Elastic Load Balancer.
 We'll setup a security group and assign the instances to these, and then attach each instance to the load balancer.
+In summary, the steps are:

  1. Create keypair for instances (already done above)
  2. Create a security group to assign instances to